Job Type: Full-Time

 The Intellectual Disability Service based in Wellington New Zealand is part of the Mental Health Addictions and Intellectual Disability Services in the wider Wellington Region.
 They hold national and regional provider contracts for the provision of specialist Intellectual Disability Services.

 This is an exciting career opportunity to join a Service which prides itself on being a centre for excellence and innovation in models of care and professional development.
-In addition to the existing forensic adult, youth and “step down” services, a new six-bed national Individual Services Unit will open in January 2022 providing quality, individualised care for people with high and complex intellectual disability and mental health needs.
+In addition to the existing forensic adult, youth and “step down” services, a new six-bed national Individual Services Unit commenced a phased opening in January 2022 providing quality, individualised care for people with high and complex intellectual disability and mental health needs.
 As a RNMH or RNLD within the service you will get to work across the four specialty areas allowing you to follow the client journey.

 For the right candidate the Service will offer: